tengxiaoliu/tengxiaoliu.github.io/content/about.md

 ## Publications

+* **Plan, Verify and Switch: Integrated Reasoning with Diverse X-of-Thoughts** [paper]()

+**Tengxiao Liu**, Qipeng Guo, Yuqing Yang, Xiangkun Hu, Yue Zhang, Xipeng Qiu, Zheng Zhang

+EMNLP, 2023

+We find that different prompting methods have formed a great complementarity to each other on reasoning tasks.
+We propose XoT, an automatic problem solving framework by prompting LLMs with diverse reasoning thoughts.
+For each question, XoT always begins with selecting the most suitable method then executes each method iteratively.
+Within each iteration, XoT actively checks the validity of the generated answer and incorporates the feedback from external executors, allowing it to dynamically switch among different prompting methods.
+We demonstrate the effectiveness of our proposed approach and empirical results suggest that our framework can further generalise to logical reasoning domain.

 * **Full Parameter Fine-tuning for Large Language Models with Limited Resources** [paper](https://arxiv.org/pdf/2306.09782.pdf)

 Kai Lv, Yuqing Yang, **Tengxiao Liu**, Qinghui Gao, Qipeng Guo, Xipeng Qiu